Valid HTML 3.2

 The HART message structure

-The structure of a HART message is shown below:
+The structure of the FSK HART message is shown below:

 HART message structure